newjersey/vita-min/docs/adding-a-state.md

 - Add text for the question under `config/locales`

 ## Build XML submission builder class and any document builders
 If you do have access to the CfA folder where schemas are kept, run the rake tasks `download_efile_schemas` and `unzip_efile_schemas`.
-(THis has already been taken care if you ran the setup script and it worked.)
+(This has already been taken care if you ran the local setup script and it worked.)

 If you do not but you have a zip file of schema data for your state:
 - Try adding the zip file to `vendor/us_states` and then running the rake task